-Twenty-nine years ago he was driving trucks and singing in bars.
-Today, Steve Grace is an international award winning Country Gospel artist with sixteen albums and a million miles of concert tours behind him.
-Communicating to thousands of people each year, his tours literally go anywhere and everywhere, from remote villages on South Pacific islands to major venues in the big cities.
+Thirty years ago he was driving trucks and singing in pubs.
+Today, Steve Grace is an international award winning Country Gospel artist with twenty albums and a million miles of concert tours behind him.
+Communicating to thousands of people each year, his tours literally go anywhere and everywhere, from remote villages on South Pacific islands to remote communities and country towns across Australia.

 Steve Grace is one of Australia’s leading contemporary Christian musicians.
 In 1996, the Gospel Music Association of America voted Steve as the International Artist of the Year and the Australian radio industry has awarded him two Pater awards for songwriting.

 Australia’s biggest selling country music performer, Slim Dusty, honored Steve by recording his song “Port Augusta” on his 100th album “Looking Forward, Looking Back”.
 Slim was one of the featured artists at the closing ceremony of the Olympic Games.

 Steve’s album Children of the Western World (1988) achieved gold status in Australia.
 It was the first Christian album by an Australian artist released on CD.
 The album, Follow, was recorded in Los Angeles and features members of the Franklin Graham Festival Praise Band.
 Steve’s music has been released in the USA, New Zealand (Parachute) and Australia (Word Australia), and is available to order online or download on the iTunes Music Store.

 A story that starts in the highlands of New Guinea sounds exotic to most people.
 But when the plot thickens to include driving trucks in an industrial Australian city and launching an international music platform, this is when it sounds like a major film script.
 Australian singer/songwriter, Steve Grace has lived a colorful life.
 He spent his early years on a Wycliffe Bible Translators mission station in New Guinea before moving to Wollongong in New South Wales for his teenage years.